KMAYAMA2/notes/content/people/Naval Ravikant.md

 	- It’s really important to be able to [[10-2g2e9 Abstractions are corrected by realizing how ‘it could’ve been otherwise’ |uncondition]] yourself
 		- “[[12-1d Flexible media will surface contingency |Identities]] and [[3-1a0 Use categories, but don't be categorized |labels]] locks you in and keeps you from seeing the truth”
 			- Keep [[1-1a5b4.4 Real-time calibration (i.e., recalibration) lets you adapt to the changing landscape |redefining]]
 				- “Facebook redesigns.
 Twitter redesigns.
-Personalities, careers, and teams also need redesigns. **There are no [[12-1e Nothing is necessary = Everything is contingent |permanent]] solutions in a dynamic system**.”
+Personalities, careers, and teams also need redesigns. **There are no [[12-1e1 There are no permanent solutions in a dynamic system |permanent]] solutions in a dynamic system**.”
 - Mental Models
 	- [[2-1b2b1 'Inversion' - Avoid stupid obvious bullshit you'd regret in the future |Inversion]]
 		- “I think being successful is just about not making mistakes.
 It’s not about having correct judgement.
 It’s about avoiding incorrect judgements.”